Thales-research-institute/DeepmRNALoc/README.md

 ## Usage For AI researchers

-You can also run it from the command line
+You can run it from the command line

 feature extract:
 ```